Pull-Request-Club/PRC/CONTRIBUTING.md

 - Try to follow the same style in the codebase.
 It would help us a lot to make the code readable and easier to maintain.
-- We are using 2 spaces.
+- We use 2 spaces to indent code.

 ## Git